-Hamad Bin Khalifa University launches expertise catalog
+Hamad Bin Khalifa University launches Expertise Catalog

 The HBKU Expertise Catalog is designed to offer a professional, seamless, and agile approach toward sustainable and diversified collaboration in eight crucial fields that cater to local and global market demands.
 These areas consist of energy, water and environment, health and life sciences, humanities and social sciences, innovation and entrepreneurship, Islamic studies, and law and policy, with over 150 specialized sub-areas included in the Catalog.

-The platform can be accessed at any time and connect directly with our experts to collaborate on engagement opportunities, including research projects, seminars, consultancy, online education platforms, and more.
+You can access the platform at any time and connect directly with our experts to collaborate on engagement opportunities, including research projects, seminars, consultancy, online education platforms and more.

-With the release of the Expertise Catalog, HBKU is a national resource of knowledge, serving government, industry, and society in Qatar by leveraging synergies with partners and other organizations.
+With the release of the Expertise Catalog, HBKU is a national resource of knowledge, serving government, industry and society in Qatar by leveraging synergies with partners and other organizations.
+The university’s faculty and researchers are leading experts in their respective domains, and can be found on the Expertise Catalog’s website here: expertise.hbku.edu.qa

-Copyright © Qatar News Agency 2022.
-All Rights Reserved.
-Provided by SyndiGate Media Inc. (Syndigate.info).